Hadrixe/whodisip/README.md

 ## ⚡ Powered By

-https://ditchbear.com - A up and coming Priavate Email & VPN Service providerm, that believe that privacy is a human right.
+https://ditchbear.com - A up and coming Priavate Emai Service providerm, that believe that privacy is a human right.

 ---